Capability Profiles¶

 Capability profiles describe what each enrolled target contributes to VeeaONE infrastructure.

-A VeeaHub, Linux / Ubuntu system, NVIDIA Jetson device, and specialized hardware node may all run containerized applications, but they add different value to the managed edge environment.
+A VeeaHub, Linux / Ubuntu system, NVIDIA Jetson device, and specialized hardware node (after validation with Veea) may all run containerized applications, but they add different value to the managed edge environment.
 Capability profiles make that value clear so developers can deploy each workload to the right place.

 Capability Profile¶